Code-Institute-Submissions/StarWars-Quizapp/README.md

     - I also had errors relating to functions and variables not being defined and missing semi-colons, these errors were correct with the use of ``let`` and adding the ``;`.
     - Credit to these fixes goes to, Aaron Sinnot, my mentor and Kotaro TANAKA, from Slack.
 - Error 404 when clicking the save button, to save score.
-    - I wasn't having the issue in ym IDE because during development, but Users were getting directed to a non existing page when clicking save.
+    - I wasn't having the issue in my IDE because during development, but Users were getting directed to a non existing page when clicking save.
     - I fixed the function relating to the save button by adding ``window.location.assign(`https://harry-leepz.github.io/StarWars-Quizapp/quiz-end.html`);`` to redirect back to the same page when Users click save.

 Alot of the Issues I encountered during development was due to my lack of expereince working with JavaScript.
 I made the mistake of using camelcase when naming variables, but not using camel case when referring to them in functions which caused some issues.